 The goal of the project is to improve navigation in the Oakland Harbor.
 Plans are formulated to achieve planning objectives during the 50-year period of analysis from 2030 - the estimated end of a project's construction - to 2079.
 Objectives provide a clear statement of the study purpose.
 In support of this project's goal, the planning objectives are:

 - Improve the efficiency of operations of containerships within the Oakland Harbor.
-This will be measured through decreased transportation costs from inharbor transit time savings.
+This will be measured through decreased transportation costs from in-harbor transit time savings.
 For example, an improvement made as part of this project may decrease the amount of time it takes for a vessel to transit to and from the Oakland Harbor and its desired berth; that time saved equates to a project benefit.
 Additionally, this would result in a decreased risk of groundings and decreased emissions from reduced transit time, thus resulting in benefits to the environment and the surrounding communities. - Allow more efficient use of containerships.
 An improvement made as part of this project would allow larger vessels, which are projected in future without project fleet transitions, to call the Port more efficiently realizing economies of scale.
-These larger vessels can hold more cargo per trip and are more efficient; this efficiency equates to a decrease in transportation costs and is considered a project benefit.
+These larger vessels can hold more cargo per trip and are more efficient; this efficiency equates to a decrease in transportation costs and is considered a project benefit. - Take advantage of the opportunity to contribute to the USACE National Ecosystym Restoration mission through beneficial use of dredged material.